MrtnBlck/portaal/Readme.md

 ## Planned features

-Portaal is still in development, therefore it's features are quite limited.
+Portaal is still in development, therefore its features are quite limited.

 ### Editor